yuanyang7/HDR_System/README.md

  Or if you are a Mac user: In terminal, go to the root directory of this project, **run command "make"**.

  The results images will be saved at the project root directory as "HDR1_res.JPG" and "HDR2_res.JPG".
+The folder "res" contains all the plotting and image results.

 *  **Plot:**
  **After running "hdr.cpp"**, the data used for plotting will be saved in the folder.